li5414/AssetGuider/README.md

   do not handle it but Unity do.
 - Set the default application of Asset by type(extension) in OS. example set "Sublime Text" as the default editor of Shader Asset.

-## Achieve
-- AssetGuiderSettings : Config of Assets extension.
-- AssetGuider : Capture the event of open Asset in Unity and call OS open the Asset use the default application.

 ## Preview
 - Asset Guider